glimpse-editor/glimpse-editor.github.io/content/_index.md

-Glimpse is an open source image editor based on the GNU Image Manipulation Program 2.10.12.
-The goal is to experiment with new ideas and expand the use of free software.
+Glimpse is an open source image editor based on the GNU Image Manipulation Program 2.10.18.
+The goal is to experiment with new ideas and expand the use of free/libre software.